USCiLab/cereal/_includes/pointers.markdown

 Pointers
 ========

-cereal supports serializing smart pointers but not dumb pointers (that is to say raw pointers, such as `int *`).
+cereal supports serializing smart pointers but not dumb pointers (that is to say raw pointers, such as `int *`) or references.
 Pointer support can be found by including `<cereal/types/memory.hpp>`

 ---

 ### TLDR Version

-cereal works with modern smart pointers found in `<memory>` by including `<cereal/types/memory.hpp>` but does not support raw pointers.
+cereal works with modern smart pointers found in `<memory>` by including `<cereal/types/memory.hpp>` but does not support raw pointers or references.
 Pointers to polymorphic types are also supported but detailed [elsewhere](polymorphism.html).  cereal needs access to either a default constructor or a a specialization of `cereal::LoadAndConstruct` for loading smart pointers.

 ---